music systems thinking

 Current Projects

-SCiO (Systems & Complexity in Organisation) - I am passionate about supporting this community of professionals, which has been massively helpful in my personal development around practicing systemic thinking.
+- I am passionate about supporting this community of professionals, which has been massively helpful in my personal development around practicing systemic thinking.
 It's also the best place I think in the UK to learn about systems thinking methods and how to apply them, for real.

-Raiders Broadcast - this is a great radio station, with varied, unconventional output and a great collection of colleagues, so I am privileged to be able to present and produce two regular, highly-rated, programmes for them; the weekly 'Tony Davenport's Jazz Session', and monthly world/folk show 'The Crossing'.
+- this is a great radio station, with varied, unconventional output and a great collection of colleagues, so I am privileged to be able to present and produce two regular, highly-rated, programmes for them; the weekly 'Tony Davenport's Jazz Session', and monthly world/folk show 'The Crossing'.
 All shows are available as Podcasts, for up to three months after airing - go check them out!

-M GOO is also the publishing and production engine behind the Cognitive Dissonance jazz duo, formed in 2004 with Bryan Glutting.
-We use M GOO to manage our content on SoundCloud, as well as managing the independent release of our two CDs; Mine’s a Double in 2007, and Generative Behaviour in 2018.
+jazz duo, starting in 2004, and ending in 2024 with the untimely passing of Bryan Glutting.
+We used M GOO to manage our content on SoundCloud, as well as managing the independent release of our two CDs; Mine’s a Double